 - All campus events have a 10 p.m. curfew Sunday through Thursday and a 1 a.m. curfew on Friday and Saturday.
 Quiet hours begin at 11 p.m.
 (Sunday–Thursday) and at 2 a.m.
 (Friday–Saturday).

 - Events cannot take place prior to the first day of classes (orientation period), beyond one week after classes end (graduation period), or during other large scale campus events.
-Final event approval is always at the discretion of the assistant dean of students for campus leadership and activities.
-Only events sponsored or approved by the hype committee can be scheduled during the dates of Hampshire Halloween and Spring Jam.
-Campus leadership and activities in conjunction with campus police and event services may limit, at any time, the number of registered student events per day or weekend.
-Events hosted within the residence areas is up to the discretion of the associate dean of students for residence life.
+Final event approval is always at the discretion of the office of residence life and student engagement.
+Only events sponsored or approved by the office of residence life and student engagement can be scheduled during the dates of Hampshire Halloween and Spring Jam.
+Student engagement in conjunction with campus safety and wellbeing and event services may limit, at any time, the number of registered student events per day or weekend.

 - Non-Student Group Events: Event organizers are the students requesting money for an event, and are taking on the responsibility of organizing, attending, and monitoring the event.
 Each event requires three event organizers, and all three event organizers must be currently enrolled, distinct students.
 (See the non-student group policy on the student recognition process page)

 - All trash and recycling must be collected and placed in the appropriate barrels.